pleo-io/antaeus/README.md

 ## How I came to a solution

 Read the instructions and fully understand the needs (readme, navigate in the code, take a look at the data).
 So far, I'm not 100% sure what has to be done but from what I understand I would do a cron job or a scheduled task.

-Once I was done reading I had a pretty good idea of what kind of solution I was going to propose and do ... a task/job that would be triggered using something like a cron expression.
 Then I had 3 potential solution that came up on in my mind.

 The first one is writing a code in a kotlin file and run it periodically using k8s's CronJob.